AmYre/my42/gnl/README.md

 ### For a version with one linked list and norm ready

--   [Nikito Y](https://www.youtube.com/watch?v=xgDSXNOHTIA) - I feel very lucky to have this guy one year ahead, with his very well produced youtube videos and normal stud tone.
+-   [Nikito Youtube again](https://www.youtube.com/watch?v=xgDSXNOHTIA) - I feel very lucky to have this guy one year ahead, with his very well produced youtube videos and normal stud tone.
 Just casualy sharing his stud experience.